cebem1nt/httpp/README.md

 ```

 ## Benchmark
-All benchmarks were compiled with -O3 flag using gcc _15.2.1 20251112_.
+All benchmarks were compiled with gcc `15.2.1 20251112`.
 Benchmarks were running on a Ryzen 7 with 4.79GHz peek frequency.
 The code can be found in `benchmarks` directory.
-Same benchmark was adapted for http-parser.
 Results of each one is the average of 5 runs.

 Benchmarked with the following request (adapted for each one from [picohttp](https://github.com/h2o/picohttpparser))